Algorithms show you the fastest route to work, tell you when to go to bed, which books to read and soon they’ll drive you to your hobbies as well.

 Classification is a statistical technique used to predict a class or a group for an individual when you have two groups or segments available.

 Classification algorithms use training data.
 In this case, training data can be a record of known business and private customers and the products they’ve purchased in the past.

 Using the known customer types available in the training data, a classification algorithm can segment unknown customers into two customer segments, i.e. Business and Private Customers.

 Classes or segments used in Binary Classification, as in the example above, are often mutually exclusive.
 Either you belong to one group or the other but never both simultaneously.

 What if you’re interested in figuring out the likelihood of a customer being a Business or a Private Consumer?
 That’s where Class Probability Estimation Models come in.

 Class Probability Estimation or Scoring Models instead of classification predict the likelihood (quantified value or a probability) that a customer belongs to one or more classes.

 Classification and Class Probability Estimation are very closely related.
 Often a model used to do one can be modified to do the other.

 The important thing to remember is the key difference between the two.
-Classification places an object into a group and Scoring estimates the likelihood of an object belonging in a group.
+Classification places an object into a group, and Scoring estimates the likelihood of an object belonging to a group.